JimMadge/the-turing-way/book/website/reproducible-research/vcs/vcs-checklist.md

 # Checklists

+In this chapter we have discussed using version control with a focus on Git.
+We have covered the Git workflow, Git commands and best practises.
+Here, we summarise this into a set of checklists to help make the most of version control in your own projects and when contributing to someone else's.

 ## Make use of Git

 - [ ] Make your project version controlled by initialising a Git repository in its directory using `git init`.